-On macOS 10.14 or later, after you install the plug-in for Apple Mail or SpamSieve auto-updates it to a newer version, Mail will not load the plug-in until you enable it.
+After you install the plug-in for Apple Mail or SpamSieve auto-updates it to a newer version, Mail will not load the plug-in until you enable it.
+(This is not necessary on macOS 10.13 and earlier.)

 To Enable the Plug-In